-(d) Failure to meet the requirements of subsection (c) of this section will result in a warning notification or recall of a police officer's certification as described in subsection (4) or (5) of this section.
+(d) Failure to meet the requirements of subsection (c) of this section will result in a Notice of Intent to Suspend as described in subsection (5) of this rule.

 (11) Maintenance Training Requirements for Previously Certified Police Officers.
 Any police officer who has not been employed as a police officer for between one year and five years must complete the mandatory eight hours of annual firearms/use of force maintenance training within 30 days of the officer's return to work, as follows: